 - We need to know enrollment numbers to plan for the number of studios, courses and visiting faculty in order to provide the resources needed for students who will be enrolled in the fall.

-- If LOAs occur in large numbers, we may not have enough capacity to accommodate everyone returning in fall 2021, so we cannot guarantee an immediate return to a chosen semester; we need to know numbers in order to know if we have the capacity to accommodate returning students.
+- If LOAs occur in large numbers, we may not have enough capacity to accommodate everyone returning in fall 2021 or spring 2022, so we cannot guarantee an immediate return to a chosen semester; we need to know numbers in order to know if we have the capacity to accommodate returning students.

 - One option, if request numbers are large, is that we would create a lottery system to ensure equity.
 Another option we are considering is that LOAs may need to be extended until enrollment normalizes and space is available.

-If my situation changes over the summer, can I apply to take a LOA after the deadline?
+If my situation changes over the fall, can I apply to take a LOA after the deadline?

 Late petitions will be considered, but only for extenuating circumstances, i.e. medical issues.

-If I take a LOA for the fall semester, can I extend it?
+If I take a LOA for the spring semester, can I extend it?

-A student can petition for one semester or full year by June 1, and if the original petition is for the fall only, a student can petition to extend to the spring, with a fall deadline date to be determined.
+A student can petition for one semester or full year by November 2, and if the original petition is for the spring only, a student can petition to extend to the fall, by the fall petition deadline of June 15.

-If my LOA is approved for the fall semester, can I change my mind and enroll?
+If my LOA is approved for the spring semester, can I change my mind and enroll?

 Can I extend my health insurance while on a LOA?